sourcegraph/handbook/content/departments/product-engineering/product/design/design_process.md

   - Does the language in the UI map to the language in the CLI?
   - Does the documentation reflect the change?
   - Light mode / Dark mode
-  - Enterprise / Cloud
+  - Server / Cloud
-  - Signed in vs. anonymous user
+  - If Cloud: Signed in vs. anonymous users
   - User permissions
-  - Interactive mode / plain text mode
 - Process
   - A GitHub issue should be created to track the work
   - Designs are produced in Figma
+  - Let others know about your designs in your team Slack channel
-  - Designs will be announced in Slack and linked in the GitHub issue well before they are complete for review
+  - Linked to your designs in the GitHub issue before they are complete to promote designing in the open
   - Ensure designs meet the visual design checklist:
   - Ensure spacing is consistent and matches the 8pt grid system
   - Ensure text, colors and other styles match existing styles, if possible.